xcart/xc5-manual/en/taxes/setting_up_vat_gst.md

 2. In the section that expands below, provide information about a new VAT/GST rate:
     ![xc5_taxes_vat_rate_setup2.png]({{site.baseurl}}/attachments/ref_Rzp45QlN/xc5_taxes_vat_rate_setup2.png?effects=drop-shadow)

+     *   **Zone**: Specify the address zone to which the tax rate should be applied.
+The tax rate will be applied to orders of customers whose address belongs to the selected address zone.
+Whether it is their Billing or Shipping address depends on the option selected in the "Address for VAT / GST calculation" field of the sales tax configuration.

      *   **Tax class**: Specify the type of products (tax class) to which the tax rate should be applied.
 For example, if you select the _Default tax class_ option here, the tax rate will be applied to all the products that have the default tax class assigned.

     *   **User membership**: Specify the user membership level for which the tax rate should be applied.
 The option _Ignore membership_ allows you to create a tax rate that will be applied to all orders irrespective of the buyer's membership (**Note**: The "User membership" column becomes available when the option "Use the same tax rates for all user membership levels" is disabled in the sales tax configuration).

-    *   **Zone**: Specify the address zone to which the tax rate should be applied.
-The tax rate will be applied to orders of customers whose address belongs to the selected address zone.
-Whether it is their Billing or Shipping address depends on the option selected in the **Address for sales tax calculation** field of the sales tax configuration.

     *   **Rate**: Specify the tax rate amount as a percentage of the selected taxable base.